 The Pischa offers four fat bike descents.
 From easy to difficult: Four spectacular fat bike descents await you on the Pischa, all four offering wonderful views over the Flüela valley.
 We did tour number one, which was pretty cool.
 In the beginning I was a bit nervous and clumsy, but then I got the hang of it. :-)

 One part downhill was pretty tough for me, though, and I fell pretty hard.
-Riding a steep descent was not easy for me and after I fell, our guide Amin and my friend Milos really helped me out and were pretty patient.
+Riding a steep descent was not easy for me and after I fell, my friend Milos really helped me out and was pretty patient.

 5 tips for your first fat bike outing